sivacoumar-delage/AZ-203/Labs/Develop Azure Platform as a Service Compute Solutions/Implement Azure functions/2 - Execute an Azure Function with triggers.md

 1. Repeat the last two steps to add the messages *Beta* and *Omega*

-1. In the *function-queue* tab, check that the messages has been added to the queue
+1. In the *az203-queue-storage* tab, check that the messages has been added to the queue

 1. Select the message *Beta*